A simple and powerful ritual for reconnection

 A burning-friendly surface (You can use a fireplace, pan or metal bowl)

-On New Year’s Eve take a moment, either by yourself or with your partner/friends/family, and answer these three questions:
+Take an evening, either by yourself or with your partner/friends/family, and answer these three questions:

 To begin, light your candle, close your eyes and take a big, deep breath.
 Feel your body settling into your seat as your breath washes up and down your body.